-Over the next few weeks, we will be sharing many stories of refugees and the missionaries who are walking alongside them.
-This week, as we lament with millions of refugees around the world, one missionary shares the struggle many refugees face when even their most basic decisions — like what to have for dinner — are out of their control.
+Over the next few weeks, we will be sharing many stories of refugees and the Christian workers who are walking alongside them.
+This week, as we lament with millions of refugees around the world, one worker shares the struggle many refugees face when even their most basic decisions — like what to have for dinner — are out of their control.

 I’m convinced that some of those men, as bored as they were, had made a sport of line jumping.
 Fortunately, I had help in the form of the other men in line who were also justice-minded.

 “No line!
 No line!” they’d say, pointing to the offender.
 “Go back!
 Go back!”
 Thankfully, this was mostly good-natured.
 Had it been otherwise, I would have been more worried.